-It has never been easier to create music than it is today.
-This however also includes the danger of accumulating an unorganized amount of files, samples, data, projects and live sets that can very quickly lead to chaos and a decreased computer performance.
-Here are a few aspects to consider in regards to file management in Live.
+Saving your Live Sets correctly will help you avoid the danger of accumulating a disorganized amount of files, samples, data, projects and Live Sets that can very quickly lead to chaos and decreased computer performance.
+Here are a few aspects to consider in regard to file management in Ableton Live.

 Saving project files

 Live offers two main options to save a Live Set: